 One of the newer features in SQL Server is availability groups, which can help solve a number of business problems.
 As administrators, availability groups introduce some complexity as we are tasked to make sure the Recovery Point Objective (RPO) and Recovery Time Objective (RTO) can be meet for these servers.
 The complexity comes because we have different instances that must work together, but they don’t always see eye to eye.
-In this episode, we chat with Tracy Boggiano of channeladvisor about how they go about monitoring their availability groups and the pros and cons of the out of the box tools.
-Our discussion touches on process of the availability group process and Tracy has posted her scripts on her bog for you use as you look at reviewing your environments.
+In this episode, we chat with Tracy Boggiano of ChannelAdvisor about how they go about monitoring their availability groups and the pros and cons of the out-of-the-box tools.
+Our discussion touches on the availability group process and Tracy has posted her scripts on her blog for you to use as you look at reviewing your environments.
 I think you will enjoy this discussion.

 “You just need to allocate the resources and play with the stuff in your staging environment and make sure you have resources”

 “I much prefer having a query and using PowerShell and just running in the multiple instances

 “We use a third party monitoring solution for our monitoring rather getting a whole bunch of SQL agent alerts”